razmans/mykad/README.md

-Here's a GitHub README file for your project:

----

 # MyKad Validator

 This JavaScript tool helps validate a Malaysian MyKad number and provides useful information such as the holder's: